What is commodity trading and how does it work?

 Trading access

-With an online brokerage account, retail traders can access global markets – such as CME Group or ICE – and trade a range of assets electronically, often with flexible position sizes.
+With an online brokerage account, retail traders can access CFDs whose prices derive from global markets – such as CME Group or ICE – and trade a range of commodity references electronically, often with flexible position sizes.

 Where can you trade commodities?

 Commodities trading primarily takes place on global exchanges and in over-the-counter (OTC) markets.
-Retail traders can access these markets through trading platforms provided by regulated online brokerages, where they can speculate on commodity prices via derivatives, such as CFDs or futures, without owning the underlying assets.
+Retail traders can access these markets indirectly via CFDs offered by regulated brokers – like us – and speculate on commodity prices without owning the underlying assets.

 • Intercontinental Exchange: specialises in energy commodities like Brent crude oil, natural gas, and agricultural products such as coffee and cocoa – electronic trading via ICE Futures.